 - macOS/Linux (CUPS): The path to the print queues will be of the form:

 - For macOS, driver packages are available in Jamf and should be installed before the printer is installed:

-- For macOS, once drivers are installed on a machine, you can then manually create a printer, and use the resulting ppd file from
+- For macOS if the printers are not already in Jamf, once drivers are installed on a machine, you can then manually create a printer on that machine, and use the resulting ppd file from

 /etc/cups/ppdto upload when creating a printer object in Jamf.
-Note: In order to install an smb based network printer manually in macOS, you need the advanced button available on the tool bar in the add printer window.
+Note: In order to install an smb based network printer manually in macOS using the GUI in System Preferences, you need the advanced button available on the tool bar in the add printer window.
 If it is not there, you can right click on an empty space in the toolbar and select “Customize Toolbar” to add it.